NetLogo/NetLogo-Libraries/README.md

     longDescription: """A full description of what the extension does"""
     version: "The current version number"
-    homepage: "The URL that users may go to for documentation about this extension"
+    homepage: "The URL that users may go to for documentation about this extension" }
-    downloadURL: "https://raw.githubusercontent.com/NetLogo/NetLogo-Libraries/<branch name>/extensions/<extension name>-<version number>.zip"
-}
 ```

 All of these fields are mandatory.
 All values to the right of the colon should be wrapped in single-quotes (i.e. `"value"`).  `longDescription` may be wrapped in triple-quotes (i.e. `"""value"""`) in order to hold a multiline string.

-If you are simply uploading a new version (and not an entirely new extension), the only things that you usually need to change in `libraries.conf` are the extension's `version` field and its `downloadURL`.
+If you are simply uploading a new version (and not an entirely new extension), the only things that you usually need to change in `libraries.conf` are the extension's `version` field, and maybe its documentation link.
 And, of course, you still need to also include the new `.zip` file (as mentioned in (1)).